Traits

 If Splash only touches the bottom of the tailbone, it may cause only the bottom half of the tail to be white.

-• Eyes: Can cause blue eyes, even if the marking is not touching the face.
+• Eye Color: Splash can cause blue eyes, even if the marking is not touching the face.

-• Maximum: White marking covering all legs, face, and underside of body with the base color showing only on the topline.
-Splash may only "touch" at the topline in one place, for no longer than the horse's head; the rest of the topline must be visible.
+White marking covering all legs, face, and underside of body with the base color showing only on the topline.
+Splash may only "touch" at the neck in one place, for no longer than the horse's head; the rest of the horse's topline must be visible.

-Roan is a lightening of the coat visible on the horse's barrel.
+Roan is a lightening of the coat visible across the horse's barrel, shoulders, chest, neck, and hindquarters.

 It may cause a light, grayish appearance compared to the base color or turn the coat nearly white.

-"Corn Marks" may form in places where the horse's skin was damaged and healed with the base coat color showing through.
+"Corn Marks" may form allowing the base coat color showing through.

 Roan should fade gradually into the base color at its edges.